top of page

 CLASP: Legal Access has volunteering opportunities at our monthly CLASP clinic for intake, handling client flow, and drafting simple letters and forms under the supervision of an attorney.
 Fluency in Spanish, Mandarin or Cantonese preferred.

-Property Transfer Clinic: Via one-on-one phone consultations, volunteer attorneys provide homeowners with limited-scope advice on matters relating to property transfers including property assessment, exclusions from reassessment, transfer to a revocable trust, transfers to family members, probate, and Proposition 19.
-This program is a partnership with the Alameda County Assessor’s Office and the Alameda County Law Library.
+Property Transfer Clinic (virtual): Give advice on matters relating to property transfers including property assessment, exclusions from reassessment, transfer to a revocable trust, transfers to family members, probate, and Proposition 19.

-Family Law Day of Court: Volunteer attorneys, in collaboration with the Superior Court and the Self-Help Center, attend family law court proceedings to answer questions and provide procedural assistance to low-income self-represented litigants.
+Family Law Day of Court (FLDOC) (in court): Attend family law court proceedings to answer questions and provide procedural assistance to low-income self-represented litigants.
 This can include correcting or completing court forms, running spousal and child support calculations, drafting orders after hearing, and completing final judgments.

-Family Law Status Conference (FLSC): Legal Access staff and volunteer attorneys assist litigants appearing on special Self-Represented Litigant Family Law Status Conference calendars in a family law department.
-Clinic staff (the FLSC attorney and Self-Help staff) and volunteer attorneys help low-income litigants understand case procedure and complete or correct necessary forms, with the ultimate goal of assisting litigants in moving their cases to a final resolution, either by completing a judgment or referring the case for trial setting.
-This facilitates more efficient support to litigants with on-the-spot assistance and by identifying issues early in the process.
+Family Law Status Conference (FLSC) (in court): Assist litigants appearing on special Self-Represented Litigant Family Law Status Conference calendars in family law departments.
+Help litigants understand case procedure and complete or correct necessary forms, with the ultimate goal of assisting litigants in moving their cases to a final resolution, either by completing a judgment or referring the case for trial setting.

-Shriver Custody Clinic: Volunteer attorneys represent low-income pro per family law clients at Request for Order hearings on custody and visitation at a weekly clinic.
+Shriver Custody Clinic (in court): Represent low-income self-represented family law clients at Request for Order hearings on custody and visitation.
 This program provides representation for both parties where both sides are without an attorney.

-Domestic Violence Restraining Order (DVRO) Clinic is held in partnership with the Family Violence Center.
-DV survivors may receive help completing petitions and declarations for restraining order.
+Domestic Violence Restraining Order (DVRO) Clinic (in person): Help DV survivors complete petitions and declarations for restraining orders.

 Mailing Address